Hit the highway in harmony – the best road trip tips all start with R!

 Road Trip Tips #4 – Rest

 Many opt to drive ’round the clock to maximize your vacation time and minimize time spent in the car.
 This sounds good on paper, but try to make sure that everyone in your party is rested – not just the driver!
-Pulling the kids out of their beds and plunking them in their car seats sounds like an ideal way to gain some ground when the tots are asleep, only that trick just might not work for you (it didn’t for us).
-If you’ll be driving in shifts, make sure you can actually sleep in the car if you’re on shift #2.
-It would be highly unpleasant (and not to mention dangerous) to be a busy passenger for 10hrs only to have to then take the wheel yourself.
+Pulling the kids out of their beds and plunking them in their car seats sounds like an ideal way to gain some ground when they’re asleep, only that trick just might not work for you (it didn’t for us).
+If you’ll be driving in shifts, make sure you can actually sleep in the car if you’re on the second shift.
+It would be highly unpleasant (and not to mention dangerous) to be a busy passenger for 10 hours only to have to then take the wheel yourself.

 Road Trip Tips #5 – Relax

-Road rage and rude gestures 20min into your 20hour drive is not the way you want to start your vacation.
-Yes – please don’t forget that it’s a vacation and getting there may not be half the fun but it need not be a nightmare.
+Road rage and rude gestures 20 minutes into your 20-hour drive is not the way you want to start your vacation.
+Yes, please don’t forget that it’s a vacation and getting there may not be half the fun but it need not be a nightmare.
 Take a deep breath and laugh at the little things.
 That jerk that just cut you off is likely not going to be spending quality time with their family time anytime soon, and you already are.

 With so many families now opting to hit the road instead of the sky these days, make your journey a fun one for your brood.
 Hopefully their memories of family vacations will be as idyllic as you hope your trip will be!
 And hopefully your memories will allow you to look back at the bumps on the road and laugh.